Spirulina during pregnancy: are there benefits?

 Microcystins, on the other hand, cannot be broken down once ingested and can cause serious liver damage (15).
 A separate study in Montreal in 2016 tested cyanotoxin content of 18 brands and found that 8 contained some level of cyanotoxins, 4 were contaminated with microcystins, specifically (2).

 In agreement with the researchers, product quality assurance is important.
 Find a high-quality product that is third-party tested for purity and potentially organic.
+Read the ‘best by’ labels and storage instructions as to avoid any harmful bacteria from growing in any supplement you use.

 How to include spirulina in your diet